moshtix/graphql-api-definition/README.md

 </table>

 ## Mutation
-All mutations can be found here (mutations are used to change (mutate) data using the API)
+All mutations can be found here (mutations are used to change (mutate) data using the API).
+Click MutationViewer link below to see a list of all available mutations.

 <table>
 <thead>